PanosEconomou/notes/Quantum_Fields/Minimal_Models.md

-# Definitions
+# Definition

 We are finally ready to define a Minimal model!

-**<u>Definition:</u>** A conformal field theory is a **minimal model** iff its associated Hilbert space can be written as a direct sum of irreducible tensor products of holomorphic and antiholomorphic Virasoro modules that is closed under fusion.
+**<u>Definition:</u>** A conformal field theory is a **minimal model** iff its associated Hilbert space can be written as a direct sum of finitely many irreducible tensor products of holomorphic and antiholomorphic Virasoro modules that is closed under fusion.

 This has a very interesting property.